Direct answers, on the record.

 Who is Nik McFly?

-Nik McFly is a writer and AI operator in Almaty, Kazakhstan.
-He has been shipping with machine-learning systems since 2020 and has trained more than 1,500 AI operators.
+Nik McFly is a writer and AI practitioner in Almaty, Kazakhstan.
+He has been shipping with machine-learning systems since 2020 and has trained more than 1,500 professionals and AI users.
 His other books — Vibe Patenting, The Polymarket Files, The Complete AIO Playbook, Digital Dolls, Real Dollars, and TikTok Automation Playbook — are technical operator-grade manuals for AI-augmented work.
 The Anti-AI Brain is the cognitive argument underneath those playbooks.

 Did AI write this book?